oowekyala/citegraph/README.md

 ### Installation

 * Make sure you have Python 3.6+
+* Also make sure you have [Graphviz](https://www.graphviz.org/download/) on your path
 * Download or clone this repo
 ```shell script
 $ git clone https://github.com/oowekyala/citegraph.git && cd citegraph